napronald/napronald/README.md

 ![](https://komarev.com/ghpvc/?username=napronald07&color=blue&style=flat-square&label=Profile+visitors)

 # Hi there 👋
-I'm Ronald, an enthusiastic and dedicated undergraduate Applied Math student at UC Merced.
-My academic journey is highlighted by an array of relevant coursework such as Applied Statistics, Stochastic Processes, and Advanced Programming.
-Alongside my coursework, I've actively engaged in ML research and leadership roles.
+I'm Ronald, a highly motivated Applied Mathematics undergraduate at UC Merced.
+Throughout my academic journey, I've deeply engaged in machine learning research and taken on significant leadership roles.
+Beyond my academics, I'm dedicated to enhancing my programming skills through self-study in web development and data structures/algorithms.

 <details>
 <summary>🌱 What I’m currently working on</summary>
 <br>

 I am currently focused on deploying models on a website, learning and applying a combination of **JavaScript**, **CSS**, **HTML**, and **Flask**.
 I aim to integrate advanced machine learning models with web technologies, enabling interactive and user-friendly web applications that leverage the power of AI.
+In March, I will embark on a new project aimed at predicting interactions between drugs.

 </details>